 I. Osteology and Arthrology.
-(Dr. Schochet.)
+(Drs.
+Bean, Bayon and assistants).
 Students are provided with bones which they may take to their rooms.
 Accurate drawings of the typical bones will be required, which must be fully labeled and handed in for correction.
 The work of the course is pursued accompanying the dissection of the parts of the body.

 II.
 Dissection of the Body.
-(Dr. Schochet).
-The body is divided into (1), lower extremity, pelvis and abdominal viscera; (2), upper extremety and throax; (3), head and neck.
-The student is required to give special attention to the anatomy of the head and neck, and the functional connections and structural retationship of the digestive apparatus and thoracic viscera.
+(Drs.
+Bean, Bayon and a ssistants).
+The body is divided into (1), lower extremity, pelvis and abdominal viscera; (2), upper extremity and thorax; (3), head and neck.
+The student is required to give special attention to the anatomy of the head and neck, and the functional connections and structural relationship of the digestive apparatus and thoracic viscera.
+Dental students are not required to dissect the lower extremity.

 III.
 Histology and Organology.
-(Mr. Barrier.)
+(Mr. Taylor.)
 Students are required to attend the full series of lectures dealing with these subjects given by the head of the department to medical students.
 The laboratory work required of dental students will occupy 8 forenoon hours per week during one full half-year.
-The work will comprise (I) a brief study of the form, structure and functional varieties of the cell, (2) a study of the varieties of the fundamental tissues of the body, and (3) in organology proper, most serious attention will be given to the structures of the Mouth Cavity and those comprising the digestive and circulatory apparatus.
+The work will comprise (1) a brief study of the form, structure and functional varieties of the cell, (2) a study of the varieties of the fundamental tissues of the body, and (3) in organology proper, most serious attention will be given to the structures of the Mouth Cavity and those comprising the digestive and circulatory apparatus.
 Explanatory talks in the laboratory and occasional lectures will be given by the instructor in charge.